 - Area: 90 m2

 The design sought to pull in an equal amount of light and wind in section to both the basement and the ground level.
 The slab on each floor was bent near the exterior to give the same window size to each floor.

 House in Byoubugaura Photographs

 In response, the design sought to pull in an equal amount of light and wind in section to both the basement and the ground level.
 Each floor was given the same ceiling height.
 The slab on each floor was bent near the exterior to give the same window size in section to each floor.
-When looking at the elevation, the same four sliding windows line up as if to indicate that the house, with a height of a two-story building, is three stories tall.
+When looking at the elevation, the same four sliding windows line up to indicate that the house, with a height of a two-story building, is three stories tall.

 The second floor gradually slopes to provide a comfortable space as if to replicate the hills outside.
 The roof slab is also slightly bent.
 This was done to prevent the rainwater that collects on the parapet-less roof from flowing to the windows.
-The water that is collected at the center travels to the ground through the slit on the southern wall.
+The water collected at the center travels to the ground through the slit on the southern wall.

-The design sought to build a house with one basement floor and two stories above ground in which the levels underground and above ground are stacked in an equal way.
-However, once the framework was completed at the site, everyone began to call the basement the first floor, the first floor the second floor, and the third floor the second floor.
+The design sought to build a house with one basement floor and two stories above the ground in which the levels underground and above ground are stacked in an equal way.
+However, once the framework was completed at the site, everyone began to call the basement on the first floor, the first floor on the second floor, and the third floor on the second floor.
 In the end, we could not tell which floor was which, giving life to a very intriguing house in which you are above the ground while you remain below it.

 House in Byoubugaura Image Gallery

 Takeshi Hosaka Architects is a Japanese Architecture studio based in Tokyo established by Takeshi Hosaka and Megumi Hosaka in 2004.
 The studio endeavors to create architectures with natural elements found in the environment, such as direct and indirect sunlight, to create dynamic landscapes with nature.